 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

 The disciples had many questions.
-They still did not comprehend Jesus total mission, or that His death on the cross would be a manifestation before the whole world, and (not only for the Jews)
+They still did not comprehend Jesus total mission, or that His death on the cross would be a manifestation before the entire world, and (not only for the Jews)

 Verses 15: "If you love me, you will keep my commandments."